-Though, calling people by name won’t hurt, too.
-Not only did Hubspot make a compilation of the blog posts that fit my interests, but also called me by name.
+Though, addressing people by name won’t hurt, too.
+Not only did Hubspot make a compilation of the blog posts that fit my interests, but also used by name.
 Thank you, guys!

-Tool to do with: use the Stripo editor to add merge tags in emails, and your ESP for advanced segmentation.
+Tools to do it with: use the Stripo editor to add merge tags in emails, and your ESP for advanced segmentation.

 At the Digital Summit 2018 in Chicago, all prominent speakers agreed on one thing — email marketing is the best channel for winning inactive customers back.